got5/flex-tapestry/README.md

  - Controllers are simple Flex classes and don't extend any core class or implement any interface.
  - Thanks to metadatas, your controller do not need to manipulate any component class.

-### Dependency injection in controllers (and later in services/modules):
+### Dependency injection in controllers/services:

  - **Services injection**:

-You can use services, defined in your application module, just by adding a variable of its type in your controller.
+You can use services, defined in your application module, just by adding a variable of its type in your controller/service.
 You do not need to instanciate it, the framework will do it for you.
 A service in *Flex-tapestry* is composed of an interface and its implementation.
 Interfaces are always used in controllers, not implementations.

 	[Inject]
 	public var userService:IUserService;

  - **Constants injection**:

 *Flex-tapestry* uses several constants (such as production-mode, ...), and you can define your own constants as well in your application module.
-To use them in your controllers, simply use the metadata *Symbol*.
+To use them in your controllers/services, simply use the metadata *Symbol*.

 	[Symbol]
 	public var productionMode:String;